Jason-nzd/countdown-scraper/readme.md

 ## Setup

-An Azure CosmosDB connection string and Azure Storage connection string are required as environment variables in a .env file.
+An Azure CosmosDB read-write connection string and Azure Storage connection string are required as environment variables in a .env file.

 .env format